coredao-org/CoreDAO-Docs/docs/stake-and-delegate/btc-staking/Ledger-Core-Guides/mainnet/btc-staking.md

 To ensure a secure and seamless experience, please note the following key requirements:
 * **Use Only Supported Ledger Devices:** Bitcoin staking, redemption, and redelegation on Core is only supported on specific Ledger hardware wallets with the latest firmware.
 Always update your device through Ledger Live before proceeding.
-* **Always Use the Ledger’s Core App:** You must use Ledger’s Core app, not the standard Bitcoin app, when staking or redeeming BTC on Core.
-Staking BTC with the Bitcoin app may result in the inability to redeem your BTC, resulting in permanent loss of assets.
 * **Stake BTC Only from the Primary BTC Wallet Address:** BTC staking is currently supported from your Ledger’s primary BTC wallet address only.
 Secondary or derived addresses are currently not compatible.
+Please refer to our [FAQs](../../../../FAQs/ledger-core-faqs.md) for instructions on how to create a new address or identify your primary address.
+* **Only Native SegWit Bitcoin Addresses are Supported:** Currently, only Native SegWit Bitcoin addresses are supported for BTC staking via Ledger hardware.

 ## Supported Ledger Hardware Wallets
 The following Ledger hardware devices currently support staking, redemption, and redelegation of BTC on the Core blockchain.
 For the best experience and compatibility, ensure your device is running the latest available firmware.